nbice1/First-Order-Logic/README.md

 UE,n,c - Apply Universal Elimination to the formula at line n, replacing each free instance of its variable with the constant c.

 UI,n,c,x - Apply Universal Introduction to the formula at line n, replacing each instance of constant c by variable x.
-Constant c cannot appear in a premise or a previous assumption.
+Constant c cannot appear in a premise or an active assumption.

 Some rules can currently be used in nonstandard ways, but the system should remain sound.
 Finding any violations of soundness would be greatly appreciated.